vzavala/DSPsolver.jl/README.md

 # DSPsolver

-The DSPsolver.jl package provides an interface for using an open-source software package [DSP](https://github.com/kibaekkim/DSP) for solving stochastic mixed-integer programming problems from the [Julia](http://julialang.org) language.
+The DSPsolver.jl package provides an interface for using [DSP](https://github.com/kibaekkim/DSP), a software package for solving stochastic mixed-integer programming problems using the [Julia](http://julialang.org) language.
 You need to download and install DSP package.

 This package requires the StochJuMP.jl and MPI.jl packages for Julia.
 The [StochJuMP.jl](https://github.com/kibaekkim/StochJuMP.jl) package provides a scalable algebraic modeling tool for stochastic programming.
 The [MPI.jl](https://github.com/JuliaParallel/MPI.jl) package enables the Julia script to run on a distributed computing system via MPI communication.